Partner content: The ‘human’ cost of digital transformation

 Tempo Team

-Tempo has contributed to Adaptavist’s latest report – focused on how the drive for productivity and profit is leaving company culture and happiness behind, and the damage that does to our organizations.
+Tempo contributed to the report, which surveyed 4,000 companies across Europe and North America.
+It focuses on how the drive for productivity and profit is leaving company culture and happiness behind – and how that damages our organizations.

 For example, more than one in five respondents (21%) report that the lack of training on new tools directly drives stress and anxiety for them.

-While the report does emphasize that new tools and processes to improve workflows can fuel growth and improve employee happiness – poorly implemented tech and thrusting unwanted tools on teams leads to a “quiet cracking” crisis.
+While the report emphasizes that new tools and processes for improving workflows can fuel growth and improve employee happiness, the side effects of poor tech implementation – like thrusting unwanted tools on teams – leads to a “quiet cracking” crisis.

-Quiet cracking is when your employees suffer a steady decline in their motivation, well-being, and then their performance due to losing connection with their jobs, poor opportunities to develop, and bad management.
+Quiet cracking is when your employees suffer a steady decline in their motivation, well-being, and performance due to losing connection with their jobs, poor opportunities to develop, and bad management.

-Tempo was proud to contribute to this report – as the human factor of digital transformation can often end up being overlooked.
-The people we should be trying to help when developing new tools are the workers using them, and productivity and profit flow from our teams thriving – not just surviving.
+Tempo was proud to contribute to this report, as the human factor of digital transformation can often end up being overlooked.
+The people we should be trying to help when developing new tools are the workers using them, and productivity and profit flow from teams thriving – not just surviving.

 Technostress